-Despite extensive research on both optimal taxation and instrument choice, there is little research on the relative performance of input and output subsidies.2 Schmalensee (1980) considers the conceptual merits of government policy to increase energy production generally, and concludes that input subsidies build in "potentially huge inefficiencies" relative to an output subsidy.
+Despite extensive research on both optimal taxation and instrument choice, there is little research on the relative performance of input and output subsidies.3 Schmalensee (1980) considers the conceptual merits of government policy to increase energy production generally, and concludes that input subsidies build in "potentially huge inefficiencies" relative to an output subsidy.
 Parish and McLaren (1982) provide a formal treatment of the tradeoffs between input and output subsidies, and demonstrate that the relative cost-effectiveness of these subsidies depends on two key context-specific factors.
 First, the shape of the production function matters: with decreasing returns, an input subsidy can achieve a given increase in output at lower cost than an output subsidy.
 Second, input intensities matter: subsidizing one input can be more cost-effective than a uniform input subsidy if that input is used more intensively at the margin than on average.
 In the special case of a decreasing returns production function, subsidizing an input that is used more intensively on the margin than on average and is not substitutable with other inputs requires less public expenditure than subsidizing output.
 In other situations, the output subsidy can dominate a non-uniform input subsidy.

 The empirical literature on this topic is limited.
 While there is a large literature on the effects of investment tax incentives across industries (e.g., Goolsbee, 1998, 2004; House and Shapiro, 2008), these papers do not compare investment incentives to alternative instruments that target output.
-A few relevant papers estimate dynamic structural models of adoption in the solar industry (Burr, 2016; De Groote and Verboven, 2019) or ethanol plant entry (Yi et al., 2018) in response to one of the two subsidies and assess the impact of the other subsidy using counterfactual simulations.
-In contrast, we exploit a natural experiment to directly compare the two types of subsidies.
+A few relevant papers estimate dynamic structural models of adoption in the solar industry (Burr, 2016; De Groote and Verboven, 2019) or ethanol plant entry (Yi et al., 2018) in the presence of one of the two subsidies, and assess the impact of the other subsidy using counterfactual simulations.
+In contrast, we observe firms exposed to both types of subsidy simultaneously in the data, and exploit a natural experiment to directly compare outcomes across them.